How do you make such a delicious turkey? Can I get this sweet potato recipe? What would you want done if you were in a coma and facing certain death?

 Dig Deeper: Important Documents World

 There’s no way you’re going to be able to gather all the information listed above, so don’t get discouraged if your information gathering comes up short.
-In fact, this fact finding mission could keep you busy for the next 10 Thanksgivings.
+Pace yourself because this fact finding mission could keep you busy for the next 10 Thanksgivings.

 Just pick a few topics that worry you the most and go after those.
 If you just get one piece of valuable information it’ll be worth it.
 Also, don’t forget to relax and enjoy the time with your family, have some laughs, and eat way too much.